mauroservienti/milestone.github.io/_posts/update-me-please.md

 }
 ```

-And the `Subscription` and `Notification` types could look like the following:
+And the `Subscription` and `Notification` types could look like this:

 ```csharp
 public record Subscription(string Id, NotificationFormat Format);